hytechclub/py-201/Database/README.md

 ## PowerPoint Presentation
 Present the [Databases Overview](DatabasesOverview.pptx) PowerPoint Presentation.
 Review the presentation ahead of time, including the notes in the slides.
 There are several animations.

-## Kahoot
+## Blooket
-Facilitate the [Kahoot quiz](https://create.kahoot.it/details/python-repl-it-db/ccceab58-f7dd-47fc-a5a4-811b1703d7c0) covering the content from the lecture.
+Facilitate the [Blooket quiz](https://dashboard.blooket.com/set/6419ccb43360ef9962e2fe22) covering the content from the lecture.
+Note that an account is required to host the game.

 ## Code-Along Activity
 The [activity](RestaurantReviewCodeAlong.md) walks through the construction of a Restaurant Review application (with data backed by the Replit DB).
 This should reinforce all of the concepts from the PowerPoint.